Ongeziwe-Qwayede-01/Risk-Management-System/Ass[8]/Activity_Diagram_Explanation.md

 **Explanation**:This process models how a mitigation plan moves through submission, review, optional revision, and final approval.
 It ensures mitigation is peer-reviewed and actionable.

-3. Review Risk Reports
+**3. Review Risk Reports**

+- Actors: Analyst, System
-Actors: Analyst, SystemLinked FR: FR-003 (Review Risk Reports)User Stories: Review Reports
+- Linked FR: FR-003 (Review Risk Reports)
+- User Stories: Review Reports

-Explanation:This workflow ensures that reports are reviewed by an analyst, verified for completeness, and published for stakeholder access.
+**Explanation**:This workflow ensures that reports are reviewed by an analyst, verified for completeness, and published for stakeholder access.
 It enables compliance and informed decisions.

-4. Assign Risks to Team Members
+**4. Assign Risks to Team Members**

+- Actors: Project Manager, System
+- Linked FR: FR-001, FR-006
-Actors: Project Manager, SystemLinked FR: FR-001, FR-006User Stories: Assign Risks, Manage Roles
+- User Stories: Assign Risks, Manage Roles

-Explanation:This workflow ensures risk items are delegated to the right personnel.
+**Explanation*:This workflow ensures risk items are delegated to the right personnel.
 Assignment depends on availability and expertise, helping with accountability and role-based workflows.

-5. Generate Real-Time Alerts
+**5. Generate Real-Time Alerts**

+- Actors: System
-Actors: SystemLinked FR: FR-005 (Real-Time Alerts)User Stories: Generate Alerts, Link Incidents
+- Linked FR: FR-005 (Real-Time Alerts)
+- User Stories: Generate Alerts, Link Incidents

-Explanation:System monitors for new risks or thresholds and triggers alerts.
+**Explanation**:System monitors for new risks or thresholds and triggers alerts.
 The alerts are logged and shared with stakeholders instantly to reduce delay in response.

-6. Manage User Roles and Permissions
+**6. Manage User Roles and Permissions**

+- Actors: Admin
-Actors: AdminLinked FR: FR-006 (Manage Roles)User Stories: Manage Roles, Support Concurrent Users
+- Linked FR: FR-006 (Manage Roles)
+- User Stories: Manage Roles, Support Concurrent Users

 Explanation:Admins can view, assign, or revoke roles from users.
 This workflow supports access control and ensures appropriate permissions across the system.

-7. Link Risks to Past Incidents
+**7. Link Risks to Past Incidents**

+- Actors: Analyst, System
-Actors: Analyst, SystemLinked FR: FR-007 (Link Incidents)User Stories: Link Risks
+- Linked FR: FR-007 (Link Incidents)
+- User Stories: Link Risks

-Explanation:Analysts can link current risks to past incidents for context and better understanding.
+**Explanation**:Analysts can link current risks to past incidents for context and better understanding.
 System validates linkage and ensures no duplication.

-8. Automated Data Backup Process
+**8. Automated Data Backup Process**

+- Actors: System
-Actors: SystemLinked FR: FR-011 (Automated Data Backups)User Stories: Backup System
+- Linked FR: FR-011 (Automated Data Backups)
+- User Stories: Backup System

-Explanation:This fully automated process ensures regular backups, verifies integrity, and retries on failure.
+**Explanation**:This fully automated process ensures regular backups, verifies integrity, and retries on failure.
 Supports disaster recovery needs.